JonPSmith/EfCore.SchemaCompare/README.md

 ### Stage 1 - checks on EF Core side

-- **Table/View exists**: That a table or view that an entity class is mapped exists
+- **Table/View exists**: That a table or view that an entity class is mapped exists.
+This checks both table/view name and schema name
 - **Property/Column:**  exists, database type (including size and precision), nullability, computed column (including persistence), column default value, when updated (e.g. column is updated `OnAdd` for a int primary key which is provided by the database)
 - **Primary key:** SQL constraint name, properties
 - **Foreign keys:** SQL constraint name, Delete behavior, properties